Holiday rentals in Grand Canyon Village

 Welcome to Bennie the Bus, your unique getaway near the Grand Canyon – a 1966 GMC Greyhound transformed into a charming and cozy home on wheels!
 Just 30 minutes away from the majestic Grand Canyon, this vintage bus offers a one-of-a-kind lodging experience that combines comfort with the thrill of adventure.
 This is an off the grid glamping experience immersed in nature for those seeking adventure.
 In winter time you will need a 4x4 or AWD vehicle with at least 6.5 inches clearance.

 Welcome to your new home - 20 min. from Grand Canyon South Rim and nesting on 12 acres of private, serene, and gorgeous nature with clear view of nearby mountains and the stars.
-Our 529 sqft, 2-bedroom and 1-bath * new-construction * tiny home is pet-friendly and comes with a fully-stocked kitchen, balcony outlook overlooking the desert landscape, fast internet (Starlink), outdoor deck, full-sized laundry machines, and all the luxury comforts and amenities of a modern home.
+Our 1,189 sqft, 3-bedroom and 2-bath * new-construction * home is pet-friendly and comes with a fully-stocked kitchen, rooftop terrace overlooking Red Butte and S.F.
+Peaks, fast internet (Starlink), outdoor deck, full-sized laundry machines, and all the luxury comforts and amenities of a modern home.

 Popular amenities for Grand Canyon Village holiday rentals